-- A social media strategy to not only engage current families but to utilise that positive word of mouth to reach new audiences through social media advertising.
+- A social media strategy to not only engage current families but to utilise positive word of mouth to reach new audiences through social media advertising.
 This can also include a strategy to remarket to your audience and show them advertising based on their engagement with your school.

 - A strategy to build your email list and nurture families from their first point of contact through to enrolment.